 About Calgary Harvest, and Why Is It Needed?

-Calgary Harvest is a fruit gleaning project that connects interests citizens in the Calgary area with landowners who are generating surplus fruit on their properties and who would like to see it used.
+Calgary Harvest is a fruit gleaning project that connects Calgarians looking for fresh fruit with landowners who are generating surplus fruit on their properties and who would like to see it used.
 Calgary Harvest maintains a registry of fruit trees within the city, and during the harvest season, community fruit-picking events are scheduled for everyone interested in harvesting fresh local fruit.

 Our organization exists to play a role in helping create a local food system and sustainability in Calgary, through the promotion and celebration of Calgary’s local fruit supply.
 It does this by engaging with various members of the local food system to increase awareness of local fruit availability, and by creating opportunities for harvesting quality surplus fruit.

 Calgary Harvest is an important part in the local food economy in Calgary, and since its humble inception in 2009, it has created hundreds of community harvesting events, with upwards of 30,000 lbs of fruit harvested to date.